gautamdevloper/CryptoKing/README.md

 Features:
 *It will encode the input text into unintelligible text.
-*Copy feauture is used copy encrypted text.
+*Copy feature is used copy encrypted text.
 *Encrypted text will decrypted by this app only.